FAQ

 Does the U School celebrate holidays?

-The U School follows an anti-bias curriculum approach combined with a place-based learning approach (read more here).
-What this means in practice is that the school does not promote or celebrate any holidays.
-If a child celebrates a holiday and wants to share that holiday with their class, whether formal or informal, we honor that for the child and view it as a learning moment for our community.
-A classroom may also explore different holidays as initiated and guided by the children’s learning interest, in line with emergent curriculum pedagogies.
+The U School follows an Anti-Bias Curriculum approach combined with a Place-Based Learning approach (read more about each here).
+This means that the school does not promote or celebrate any holidays.
+If a child celebrates a holiday and wants to share that with their class, whether formal or informal, we honor that for the child and view it as a welcome learning moment for our community.
+A classroom may also explore different holidays or celebrations as initiated and guided by the children’s learning interest, in line with emergent curriculum pedagogies.

 What is rest time like?

-It’s calming time—an opportunity for children to rest on their individual mats, perhaps with a cuddly toy from home, a book, or a rest choice box (containing a small selection of toys to explore with, like Legos or a puzzle).
-Our goal is to make rest time comfortable and enjoyable for every child, whether they choose to sleep or not.
+It’s calming time—an opportunity for children to rest on their individual mats with a blanket/pillow, and perhaps a cuddly toy from home, a book, or a rest choice box (which contains a small selection of toys to explore with, like Legos or a puzzle).
+Our goal is to make rest time comfortable and enjoyable for every child while they practice using their calming power, whether they choose to sleep or not.

 How often do you go outside to play?

-Many, many times a day, in all kinds of weather.
-The only thing that will stop us from getting outside is severe weather (such as extreme cold, extreme heat, or thunderstorms).
+Many, many times a day, in all kinds of weather!
+The U School holds a deep value for the rich learning that happens through interaction with and in nature.
+The only thing that will stop us from getting outside is severe weather, such as extreme cold, extreme heat, or thunderstorms (with lightening).

 How often do you serve snacks?
 What are they?

 The U School serves three snacks daily (morning, mid-morning, and afternoon) that are gluten-free, nut-free, and vegan.
-These snacks are small and power-packed.
+These snacks are small and power-packed, with attention to nutritional values.
 We are committed to sourcing and serving as much organic and local foods as possible.
-In the afternoons, many of our snacks are created and served by the children.
-Samples of items the children have cooked and delivered include power bites, roasted veggies and rice, granola, roasted chickpeas, soups, nachos.
-The snack menu is shared with families at the beginning of each week.
+In the afternoons, some of our snacks may be created and served by the children as part of classroom cooking projects.
+Samples of items the children have cooked and delivered include power bites, sushi bowls, granola, hummus, and plenty of soups!
+The snack menu is published for families at the beginning of each week.

 Does the U School serve lunch?

 The U School does not provide lunch.
-Children bring their own lunches to school.
+Children bring their own lunches to school that must be nut free (peanuts and tree nuts).

 How do you support children with allergies and food restrictions?

 At the U School, we want our food to be as inclusive as possible for all humans.
 For that reason, our snack menu is gluten-free, nut-free, and vegan foods.
 (As a school, we are a NO NUT facility.
-We require that children’s lunches do not contain nuts of any kind, including any legumes [peanuts] and tree nuts.)
-For more specific dietary requirements of an individual child, all informed allergies and food restrictions are posted in each room.
-If your child has a food allergy or restriction, we will substitute alternative foods for snack, or you may choose to bring your own snack.
+We require that children’s provided lunches do not contain nuts of any kind, including any peanuts and tree nuts.)
+For more specific dietary requirements of an individual child, all informed allergies and food restrictions are posted in each classroom.
+If your child has a food allergy or restriction, a plan can be made to substitute for alternative foods or you may choose to provide your own snack.